DinoChiesa/jwt-webtool/README.md

 # JWT Web tool

 This is the source code for a web tool that can decode JWT, verify signed JWT, decrypt encrypted JWT, and create signed or encrypted JWT.
+It has some limitations!

 ![screengrab](images/screenshot-20191112-082746.png)